-BNCC is an independent non-profit organization, run by a Board of Directors composed by representatives from the business community in Norway.
-The team also consists of a General Manager heading the organisation, who is also available for project management as needed.
+BNCC is an independent non-profit organization, run by a Board of Directors composed of representatives from the business community in Norway.
+A part-time consultant Executive Director is responsible for managing the daily routine of the organization, and is also available for project management as needed.

 The main source of income for BNCC is the membership fee, but key members also sponsor some of our events.

 Volunteering work from board members and others help us keep the fees as low as possible.
-The Chamber drives to be relevant and create added value for members and other stakeholders.
+The Chamber wishes to be relevant and add value for its members and other stakeholders.

-BNCC has offered value to its members and for more than 15 years has:
+BNCC has added value for its members for more than 15 years by:

-- Organized an average of 1 event per month in the last 5 years
+- Organizing an average of one event per month in the last 5 years;

-- Co-organizing networking travels to Rio de Janeiro e Sao Paulo
+- Co-organizing networking trips to Rio de Janeiro e São Paulo;

-- Increase the visibility and relevance of the BNCC as a facilitator and support team for business development between Norway and Brazil
+- Increase the visibility and relevance of the BNCC as a facilitator and support team for business development between Brazil and Norway.

 - Attract speakers for the Executive Dialogue covering topics of interest.

-- Hosting events in alone or in partnership with trade organizations, public and private sector highlighting opportunities and issues relevant for decision makers.
+- Host events alone or in partnership with trade organizations, as well as public and private enterprises, highlighting opportunities and discussing issues relevant for decision makers.

-- Engage with entrepreneurs and upstarts to assist and support in their search for insight and credible information and relations.
+- Engage with entrepreneurs and startups to assist and support their search for insight and trustworthy information and relations.

-BNCC shall be recognised by Norwegian authorities and the business communities in Brazil and Norway as the preferred facilitator for business activities between the two countries.
+BNCC shall be recognised by Brazilian and Norwegian authorities, and the business communities in Brazil and Norway, as the preferred facilitator for business activities between the two countries.

 2002 – Constitution of the Chamber